McKay-Dee Hospital: History

-The original Thomas D. Dee Memorial Hospital at 24th Street and Harrison Boulevard in Ogden was founded on December 29, 1910, by Annie Taylor Dee and her children as a memorial to their husband and father.
-The hospital closed on July 12, 1969, with its patients transferring to the new David O. McKay Hospital at 3939 Harrison Boulevard.
-The Dee, as it was known for 59 years, began a second life on November 10, 1971, when the new facility bearing the same name opened its doors adjacent to the McKay, as an integral part of the McKay-Dee Hospital Center.
+The original Thomas D. Dee Memorial Hospital at 24th Street and Harrison Boulevard in Ogden was founded on December 29, 1910, by Annie Taylor Dee and her children as a memorial to their husband and father, Thomas Duncombe Dee.
+In 1915, the Church of Jesus Christ of Latter-day Saints (LDS Church) became the owners of the hospital.

+The original hospital facility closed on July 12, 1969, with its patients transferring to the new David O. McKay Hospital at 3939 Harrison Boulevard.
+The Dee, as it was known for 59 years, began a second life on November 10, 1971, when a new hospital bearing the same name opened its doors adjacent to the McKay Hospital, as an integral part of the McKay-Dee Medical Center.
+The new Dee Hospital provided care for less-intensive cases, as opposed to its neighboring McKay Hospital.

+On April 1, 1975, the LDS Church transferred its private hospital system, including McKay-Dee, to the newly created Intermountain Health Care.
+In March 2002, a new McKay-Dee Hospital campus was opened less than a mile to the south of the former location.

 Hospital rating data

 The HealthGrades website contains the clinical quality data for Intermountain McKay-Dee Hospital, as of 2017.
 For this rating section three different types of data from HealthGrades are presented: clinical quality ratings for thirty-one inpatient conditions and procedures, thirteen patient safety indicators and the percentage of patients giving the hospital as a 9 or 10 (the two highest possible ratings).

 For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
 For this hospital the data for this category is: